Q) What is a franchise agreement?

 Q) Why does LCEC believe a franchise agreement with the City of Cape Coral is the best option?

 A) LCEC has managed the electric system for more than 75 years.
 The system is strong and reliable, and rates are among the lowest in Florida.
 As a not-for-profit electric cooperative, LCEC has no profit motive and is committed to providing the most reliable service possible at the lowest achievable rate.
 We believe continued service is in the best interest of all customers.

 Q) What franchise agreement negotiations have taken place?

-A) Several meetings have taken place between the professional negotiator hired by the City in June 2016 and LCEC’s CEO.
-Discussions have been related to potential items that could be included in a new franchise agreement.
-LCEC provided a framework franchise agreement to the City in March 2015, asking the City to use this framework to suggest specific agreement terms for negotiation.
-A response to the framework agreement was provided by the City in March 2016 and the current discussions related to negotiations began a few months later.
+A) -LCEC provided a framework franchise agreement to the City in March 2015, asking the City to use this framework to suggest specific agreement terms for negotiation.
+A response to the framework agreement was provided by the City in March 2016.

 Q) Does LCEC have other franchise agreements in place at this time?

-Q) What happens to my electric service when the franchise agreement is terminated in May 2017?
+Q) What happens to my electric service without a franchise agreement?

-A) The termination of the franchise agreement will have no impact on your electric service.
-LCEC will proudly continue to provide you the most reliable electric service at the lowest cost possible as it has to its members for the past 75 years.
+A) Nothing, LCEC proudly continues to provide you the most reliable electric service at the lowest cost possible as it has to its members for the past 75 years.

 Cape Coral Franchise Agreement